NordicPlayground/puck/_tutorials/smartphone-apps.md

 - Send IR Signal
 - Send Image / Text

 You can also create your own actuators.
-Read more about this in the [ Application Architecture ] tutorial.
+Read more about this in the READMEs on the app repositories for the [iOS app](https://github.com/NordicSemiconductor/puck-central-ios) and the [Android app](https://github.com/NordicSemiconductor/puck-central-android).

 ## Creating and deleting rules